investinopen/hidden_costs_materials/materials/pre-interview-questionnaire.md

 _A note on governance vs operations_: Governance is about the structures, values, and processes that shape your organisations long-term goals and actions.
 It is in contrast to the management of day-to-day operations.

 7. Do you have a defined governance plan? (yes/no)
-    10. if yes, next question

 8. Is your governance process publicly documented? (yes/no)
-    11. If yes, If possible, please point to documentation.
+    + If yes, If possible, please point to documentation.
 [Add link to upload]

 9. Do you have a plan documenting what happens if your company ceases to operate?
 If possible, please point to documentation.